cchhaarroonn/Arduino-Car-Sensor/README.md

 4. If the distance is less than a certain threshold (default is 20cm), the LED will light up and the piezo buzzer will produce a warning sound.
 5. As the car gets closer to the obstacle, the frequency of the piezo buzzer sound will increase to indicate the proximity to the obstacle.

+## Note

+Distance can be changed from the code to closer range.
+Current distance between car and object has to be equal or less to 125cm.
+You can change exact distance (in centimeters) on line 26 in the if statement.

 ## Troubleshooting

 1. If the LED does not light up or the piezo buzzer does not produce a sound, check your wiring connections and make sure the components are properly connected to the    Arduino Uno.